 Not only is the Start Menu in Windows 10 good to look at, but it is also now supercharged and lets you do a lot more.
 Let us have a look at some of its features and see how we can personalize our Windows 10 experience, by customizing the Start Menu.

 As is expected, the Start Menu, or simply Start, gives you access to your User Documents, Oft-used and pinned software and apps, File Explorer and so on.
 Something notably new here is that the Start now includes Live Tiles too.

 - Remove the frequent items from Start Menu.

 - You can disable content suggestions that Microsoft may show in the top of start menu from time to time; mostly it is related to Windows store apps that Microsoft thinks you will be interested in

 - You can remove the New list by turning off Show recently added apps group.
 This, however, will not prevent All Programs from showing New under the option and once you expand All Programs.
 The new items will still show New under the item name.
 The option “Show Recently Added Apps Group” only removes the folder or group that contains a list of newly added apps.
 The group is useful when you can’t find your programs in All Programs, but when you expand it, you will find it mighty long to get confused among the list it produces

-- From the same window, you can opt to Turn Off the list of recently opened items; remember that it is different from recently added as the latter shows list of recently installed programs and the recently opened items shows list of documents, spreadsheets, image files, sound or video files.
+- From the same window, you can opt to Turn Off the list of recently opened items; remember that it is different from recently added as the latter shows a list of recently installed programs and the recently opened items shows a list of documents, spreadsheets, image files, sound or video files.
 In short, this option lets you see the list of data files, while the option mentioned in number 3 above, shows the list of recently added or installed programs

 - Finally, you can get the Start menu to be shown full screen; There is no need for regular users to show the Start menu in full screen but for those who are using tablets and mobile devices.